 Cost to drywall a 2-car garage

-The 2-car garage is the most popular size in the country.
-Expect to spend around $2,112 – $4,224 for drywall installation and insulation.
-Regular drywall panels for the same space will cost you anywhere from $1,056 to $3,168.
+A 2-car garage is the most popular size in the country.
+The cost to drywall a 24 x 24 garage is around $2,112 – $4,224 including insulation.
+Regular uninsulated drywall panels for the same space will cost you anywhere from $1,056 to $3,168.

 If you’re using fire-resistant drywall, the costs could be higher, between $1,160 – $3,500 using drywall panels and between $2,323 – $4,646, inclusive of garage insulation.